siriuz42/treeboostVCM/README.md

 ```
 Here `x` is the new predictive covariates, `z` is the new action covaraites, and `model` is the trained model.
 There are a couple of examples in `accuracy.R`.

 Current there is no output for the predicted coefficients.
-Please contact the authors (yz793 at cornell dot edu) and they will patch the code asap.
+Please contact the authors (yichenzhou% at google% dot com% with % removed) and they will patch the code asap.